RepoCrawler/repocrawler/README.md

 ### Overview

 This is the Git repo for the Docker image for <code>RepoCrawler</code>.
-See the  <a href="https://hub.docker.com/r/inahomoronyia/repocrawler">Docker Hub page</a> for the full readme and how to use this Oocker image and for informatio regarding contributing and issues.
+See the  <a href="https://hub.docker.com/r/inahomoronyia/repocrawler">Docker Hub page</a> for the full readme, how to use this docker image, and for information regarding contributing and issues.

 <!--
 **RepoCrawler/repocrawler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.